AresMUSH/aresmush.com/tutorials/config/fs3skills_skills.md

 This is the instructional blurb used in the abilities screen and in chargen help.
 It supports markdown text.

-## Removing an Ability
+## Changing an Existing Ability

-If you remove an Action Skill, Attribute or Language from the game configuration while people have that ability, you'll get errors or weird results.
+If you remove, rename, or change the category of an ability (e.g., moving it from Action Skill to Background Skill or vice-versa), when characters *already* have that ability on their sheets, you will cause errors.
+Characters may not be able to change/remove the modified skills, or you might get configuration errors such as:

     Error: "Error in skills configuration -- action skill Archery not found."

-If your game is still in development and you've just got characters in chargen, having them do a 'reset' to wipe their abilities will fix this.

-Otherwise, **before** removing an ability from the game configuration, you must first run a [Tinker snippet](/tutorials/code/tinker.html) to remove that ability everyone's character sheet.
-You can also do special handling, like refunding them some XP or transferring it to a background skill or something.
+To avoid these problems, you will need to use a [Tinker snippet](/tutorials/code/tinker.html) to fix everyone's character sheet.

 For example, if we wanted to remove the Archery action skill, we would modify the tinker command to do: